ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 The rtauto tactic solves propositional tautologies similarly to what tauto does.
-The main difference is that the proof term is built using a reflection scheme applied to a sequent calculus proof of the goal.
+The main difference is that the proof @term is built using a reflection scheme applied to a sequent calculus proof of the goal.
 The search procedure is also implemented using a different technique.